 In around 1960, the property opened as The Garrison Country Club, through the efforts of the same Osborn family that helped found Highlands Country Club.

-Today Chris Davis continues this legacy of community stewardship as the owners of both The Garrison and Highlands Country Club.
+Today Chris Davis continues this legacy of community stewardship as the owner of both The Garrison and Highlands Country Club.
 Active in community and conservation advocacy in the Hudson Highlands for many years, Chris continues to give his time, energy and resources to a variety of regional and environmental endeavors.
 Among other activities, Chris serves as Chairman of the Hudson Highlands Land Trust, a dedicated steward of the Hudson River Valley.
 His goal for The Garrison and Highlands properties is to continue to evolve the land and assets into an economically sustainable and highly valued business that balances social, dining and athletic offerings with community stewardship, land conservation, and environmental best practices.